How to Open an Interactive Brokers Account in 2023?

 First of all, you can configure the market data.
 You should set your market data status to non-professional.
 And you should check that you are not buying any market data.
 Unless you plan to day trade, you do not need this data.
 You do not want to pay for it.

-One great thing is that you have to use two-factor.
+One great thing is that you have to use two-factor authentication (2FA).
 You have no choice.
-You must configure your mobile phone to use it as Two-Factor Authentication (2FA).
+You must configure your mobile phone to use it as 2FA.

 2FA is an essential part of online security.
 First, you need to install IBRK Mobile on your phone.
 This application is available for Android and iOS.

-Once you have installed the application, you can register the application as a two-factor for your account.
-You will have to log in with your user and password.
-You need to enter the code you received by SMS.
+Once you have installed the application, you can register it as a two-factor authentication for your account.
+You will have to log in with your username and password, and you need to enter the code you received by SMS.

 Finally, you can then choose a PIN for your future two-factor authentication.
 Remember that PIN since you must use it for each connection to Interactive Brokers.